nicholasklick/wkhtmltoimage-binary/README.md

-Provides linux binaries for wkhtmltoimage.
+Provides linux and Mac binaries for wkhtmltoimage.

 Uses the current Version of wkhtmltoimage (LGPL) http://code.google.com/p/wkhtmltopdf/